Blueprint for a Democratic Republic - The Renewal

 • National Civic Education Requirement – modern, universal civics taught in schools.

-IX.
-Fiscal & Corporate Accountability
+X. Fiscal & Corporate Accountability

 Intent: Align wealth, corporations, and fairness with democracy.